MahdiGhafoorian/Doc_lang_Identifier/README.md

 # Document Language Identification

 This project implements a **document-level language identification system** using a **FastText-style character n-gram model**.

-- Inspired by:
-  > Bojanowski et al.,
-  > *Enriching Word Vectors with Subword Information*,
-  > arXiv:1607.04606
+These n-grams are embedded and averaged using an EmbeddingBag layer, followed by a linear classifier to predict the document language.

+Our approach is inspired by [Bojanowski et al. (2016)](https://arxiv.org/abs/1607.04606), who proposed enriching word vectors with subword information.

 It can predict the language of:
 - `.txt` files